vic-ma/howtodismantle.github.io/_posts/2024-01-03-Dismantle-SAP-Production-How-to-get-the-next-work-orders-of-a-workplace-by-using-COOIS-transaction-in-Peakboard.md

 Let's try out the selection and check the result.

-Side note: it might be necessary to apply additional filters on the result *after* the selection.
+Side note: It might be necessary to apply additional filters on the result *after* the selection.
 If we want to do this, we must save these filters together with the layout.
 Then, we must apply the layout in the selection screen.

 ![image](/assets/2024-01-03/020.png)